Roblox/roact/docs/advanced/type-validation.md

 ```

 !!! info
-	Because strings (hosts) and functions are valid component types, `Roact.isValidElementType` is less safe than `Roact.typeOf`.
+	Because strings (hosts) and functions are valid component types, `Roact.isComponent` is less safe than `Roact.typeOf`.
 If safety is paramount, consider only allowing component classes, and checking that the `typeOf` the prop is `Roact.Type.StatefulComponentClass`.